-NO (2019) 0.15 EFTS OL.
-OC A critical exploration of the social construction of masculinity, drawing upon a range of approaches from feminism, sociology and cultural theory.
-New Zealand masculinities are considered within an historical and international context.
+S1 0.15 EFTS OL, OC 18 points A critical exploration of the social construction of masculinity, drawing upon a range of approaches from feminism, sociology and cultural theory.
+New Zealand masculinities are considered within an historical and masculinities are considered within an histori international context.